farcasterxyz/protocol/README.md

 }
 ```

-TODO: define validation rules for each type

 ### 7.7.3 User Data Store

 The User Data Store is a grow-only set CRDT with last write wins semantics that stores user data messages in a set.
-The resource id $r$ for any user data message is the tuple `(fid, dataType)` and only one message may exist per type.
-If a new message `m` is received that has $r$ identical to that of another message `n` in either set it creates a conflict.
+The conflict id $c$ for any user data message is the tuple `(fid, dataType)` and only one message may exist per type.
+If a new message `m` is received that has $c$ identical to that of another message `n` in either set it creates a conflict.
 Such collisions are handled with the following rules:

 1. If timestamps are distinct, retain the one with the highest timestamp.
 2. If one message is a remove and the other is an add, retain the remove and discard the add.